How to Become a Veterinary Technician

 Is the VTNE difficult to pass?

-The VTNE has approximately a 72-75% first-time pass rate.
+The VTNE is a challenging exam.
 Success requires comprehensive preparation covering all exam domains.
 Many graduates take review courses and practice exams before testing.
 Failed attempts can be retried after a waiting period.
+Check AAVSB for current pass rate data.

 Can I become a veterinary technician online?